compound-finance/compound-finance.github.io/docs/pages/compound-js/comet.md

 (async function() {

   console.log('Withdrawing DAI from src account to dst account...');
-  const trx = await compound.comet.withdrawFrom(
+  const trx = await comet.withdrawFrom(
     src, // source address, sender must be an allowed manager for the address dst, // destination, the address that the withdrawn asset is sent to Compound.DAI,